evg123/platformer-ge/README.md

 ## Team

-Team Name: (Something cool here)
+Team Name: EVG

 *TODO*:
 Update your Team member Names here (Up to 4) You will work with this same team through parts 1, 2, and 3.

--
+- Eric VandeGriek
 -
 -
 -